COURSES: Mandatory 2010 RSEP

 Theoretical Training Evaluation

 You obtain your learner's license when you pass the first test.
 For the second written evaluation, ten (10) months after getting your learner's license, you go to a SAAQ service centre to write the knowledge test.
+You are eligible to pass the practical road exam provided you passed the theory test at the SAAQ and completed the mandatory driver's education program at our school.

 Practical Training Evaluation

-An evaluation of the practical training is given to the driving school during in-car sessions 5 and 10, and during session 15, which is the summary before the SAAQ road test.
+An evaluation of the practical training is given by the driving school during in-car sessions 5 and 10, and during session 15, which is the summary before the SAAQ road test.
 Twelve (12) months after getting your learner's license, you can go to a SAAQ service center to take the road test, as long as you have passed the SAAQ knowledge test and have proof that you have passed the driving course.

 PHASE 1 (10 hours 5 2-hour modules)